 The AARGM seeker's radar homing element covers a wider band of frequencies and has a wider field of view than the previous HARM seeker.
 It also can identify an emitter autonomously after launch, so the operator does not need to have a lock before firing.
 If the emitter shuts down, the millimeter-wave radar will scan and identify targets, and then continue the attack.
 Whether the radar continues to emit or not, the millimeter-wave radar will attempt to identify the air-defense site's command van, and will attack it instead of the radar antenna.
 The missile's GPS-INS system can be preprogrammed to direct the missile to the target area.
 The missile also includes a datalink to provide guidance updates and report back for damage assessment.
 Thanks to its dual-mode seeker and advanced navigation capabilities, the AGM-88E can be used to attack non-emitting targets, even if they are on the move.

 AARGM development was begun by the Science Applied Technology (SAT) company of San Diego, California, though the company was bought out by Alliant Techsystems in late 2002 after running into political problems.
-The development program was initiated in 1990, with first firing of a HARM with the new seeker in the spring of 2000, introduction to service in 2010, and initiation of full-rate production in 2012.
+The development program was initiated in 1990, with first firing of a HARM with the new seeker in the spring of 2000 and introduction to service in 2010.
 The US Navy is not only obtaining new-production weapons, but also updating older HARMs to AGM-88E spec.
 The Italian Air Force is also involved in the program and is obtaining the new variant.

-HDAM consists of a GPS-INS guidance system upgrade with a fiber-optic gyro INS.
-An HDAM HARM can be programmed to restrict targeting to a predefined zone; if the missile loses emitter lock, it will continue on course, and also try to re-acquire lock if an emitter turns back on.
-The HDAM HARM can also be used as a "smart" munition to deal with non-emitting soft targets.
-While HDAM is in advanced development, there is no commitment to production just yet.
+HCSM consists of a GPS-INS guidance system upgrade with a fiber-optic gyro INS, coupled to a sophisticated guidance processor.
+An HCSM HARM can be programmed to restrict targeting to a predefined zone; if the missile loses emitter lock, it will continue on course, and also try to re-acquire lock if an emitter turns back on.
+The HCSM HARM can also be used as a "smart" munition to deal with non-emitting soft targets.
+Raytheon was awarded the contract for HSCM, beginning full-rate production in 2013.

 * The present focus of further improvements on HARM is development of a rocket-ramjet propulsion system, consisting of a ramjet with an integral solid-fuel rocket to get it up to boost speed.
 The ramjet system would provide increased range and speed.
 BGT did work on a HARM follow-on with rocket-ramjet propulsion designated "Antiradiation Missile with Intelligent Guidance & Extended Range (ARMIGER)", but the program ran out of money and went dead.
 Right now rocket-ramjet propulsion for HARM is strictly in the concept and demonstration phase.